Reuters journalist Issam Abdallah killed in southern Lebanon, 6 others wounded | KRDO

 By Oliver Darcy, CNN

-(CNN) — At least one journalist was killed and six others were injured Friday while covering the war between Israel and Hamas in southern Lebanon.
+(CNN) — At least one journalist was killed and six others injured on Friday in southern Lebanon when Israel fired artillery into the area they were gathered.

+The incident — which impacted journalists from Reuters, the Agence France-Presse wire service and Al Jazeera — marks one of the worst press catastrophes yet to emerge from Israel’s war against Hamas.
+The journalists were wearing press-labeled jackets at the time of the attack.

+The Israel Defense Forces acknowledged firing artillery into Lebanon, telling CNN that it was in response to an explosion near the security fence near a kibbutz.
+Additionally, a Lebanese security source told CNN that an Israeli Apache helicopter was seen over the site of the attack.

 Reuters said in a statement that it was “deeply saddened” to learn that one of its videographers, Issam Abdallah, had been killed in the incident.